 Fiery folk hymns in heartwarming harmony... just for the joy of it!

 The music we sing is unaccompanied three- and four-part vocal harmony in a rustic style dating back to eighteenth- and nineteenth-century America, still a living tradition in the South and being taken up all over the English-speaking world and beyond.
-The songs are found in "tunebooks" such as the Sacred Harp (1844), the Southern Harmony (1835) and the Christian Harmony (1866/7), and new tunes are constantly being composed.
-The words are usually (though not always) religious in nature, but people of all faiths and none sing this music, not as an act of worship but for sheer enjoyment.
+The songs are found in "tunebooks" such as the Sacred Harp (1844), the Southern Harmony (1835) and the Christian Harmony (1866/7), as well as the 2013 Shenandoah Harmony, and new tunes are constantly being composed.
+The words are usually (though not always) Christian in nature, but people of all faiths and none sing this music for sheer enjoyment.
 It's not a performance but a communal participative event, and a "good" voice is not necessary.
-While music-reading ability is an advantage, it's not essential.
+While music-reading ability is a big advantage, it's not essential.

-There are two regular singings in Scotland, one in Glasgow on the first Friday of every month and one in Edinburgh on the third Friday.
+There are now three regular singings in Scotland, one in Glasgow on the first Friday of every month, one in Edinburgh which (since 2024) is now on the third Tuesday, and (since March 2025) one in Dundee on the fourth Wednesday.

 News